YangLin404/lora_weather_station/demo/wso2_das_demo/proximus_demo/doc/Wso2DAS.md

 <a name="running"/>
 ## Running the server

-* To start the server you need to run the wso2server.sh document in the bin directory. ```<wso2_das_folder>/bin/```. you can run the server with this command once you are in the bin directory.
+* To start the server you need to run the wso2server.sh document in the bin directory of the WSO2 DAS server. ```<wso2_das_folder>/bin/```. you can run the server with this command once you are in the bin directory.

 	```
 	sh wso2server.sh
 	```

 * To stop the server, press Ctrl+C in the commmandline or shut the server down in the Management Console.
 * to run the server in the background, use the following code:

 	```
 	sh wso2server.sh start
 	sh wso2server.sh stop
 	```